Mount Miriam Roche Cares Program

 Roche is a global pioneer in pharmaceuticals and diagnostics focused on advancing science to improve people’s lives.
 The combined strengths of pharmaceuticals and diagnostics under one roof have made Roche among the leaders in personalised healthcare – a strategy that aims to fit the right treatment to each patient in the best way possible.

 Roche has been present in Malaysia since the 1950s, when the sales and distribution of products was managed by a third party distributor.
 Since then, Roche has established its operations to include Roche (Malaysia) Sdn.
 Bhd., the pharmaceutical business, Roche Diagnostics (Malaysia) Sdn.
-Bhd. and Roche Services (Asia Pacific) Sdn.
-Bhd., the shared service centre.
-With a total staff strength of over 550, Roche has grown into one of the leading healthcare companies in Malaysia that provides holistic healthcare solutions to healthcare practitioners and patients.
-For more information, please visit www.roche.com.my.
+Bhd.
+And Roche Shared Service centre.
+With a total staff strength of over 1,000, Roche has grown into one of the leading healthcare companies in Malaysia that provides holistic healthcare solutions to healthcare practitioners and patients.
+For more information, please visit www.roche.com.my

-About Roche Children’s Walk: A day powered by employees
+About Roche Children’s Walk: A day powered by Roche employees

 Roche Children’s Walk is the company’s global signature employee project.
-Since the first company-wide walk in 2003, more than 220,000 Roche employees have participated, raising more than CHF 17 million.
+Since the first company-wide walk in 2003, more than 230,000 Roche employees have participated, raising more than CHF 19 million.
 All money collected by employees is matched by Roche and used to support local children’s causes in communities where Roche operates, as well as in developing countries such as Malawi, Ethiopia and the Philippines.
-Funds are applied to local NGOs or channelled through the Roche Employee Action and Charity Trust (Re&Act), a legally independent charity.
+Funds are applied to local NGOs or channeled through the Roche Employee Action and Charity Trust (Re&Act), a legally independent charity.
 For more information, please visit www.react.roche.com.

 All trademarks used or mentioned in this release are protected by law.